 You may be surprised that we included this subcategory in each review.
 The truth is, we weren’t anticipating including it in our assessment either when we started this project.
 However, as we unboxed and tested each dehumidifier it became clear that some units were simply easier to move around on their casters than others.
 Most units were easy to move around – these units have what we call average caster quality.
 On other units we encountered resistance when pushing them around on their casters on certain surfaces.
 We note if this is the case in each of our reviews.

 You definitely want to make sure that your dehumidifier purchase includes a warranty.
 Thankfully, almost all of the units we tested do come with a manufacturer’s warranty.
-A full 1 year warranty on the dehumidifier itself and an extended 2-5 year warranty on the unit’s sealed system is the industry standard.
+A 1 year warranty is the industry standard.
 This warranty will cover anything that may go wrong with the dehumidifier within the first year of its life.
 If you receive a defective unit, you’re covered.
-If it stops working after a few months, you’re covered, etc. You’re also covered for an additional 4 years if anything should go wrong with the unit’s compressor, condenser, evaporator, tubing, etc. (called the unit’s “sealed system” because none of these parts are exposed to the outside environment).
-As we mentioned above, this warranty is the industry standard, meaning that most manufacturers include exactly this warranty with these terms and timeframes with their product.
+If it stops working after a few months, you’re covered, etc. Most manufacturers give exactly the same warranty terms under the exact same timeframe (1 year).

 We should mention here that some manufacturers are more lenient than others in actually honoring their warranties.
 Friedrich, for example, has a reputation for great customer service and we actually read several reports of their honoring their warranties outside of the specified 1 year window.
 This type of information should also be taken into account as you assess each dehumidifier’s manufacturer’s warranty.